-We handle dog bite and dog attack cases in Massachusetts and Connecticut.
-In both states, the owner or keeper of a dog who injures another person is strictly liable for the victim’s damages and losses.
+We handle dog bite and dog attack cases in Massachusetts, Connecticut, and New Hampshire.
+In all three states, the owner or keeper of a dog who injures another person is strictly liable for the victim’s damages and losses.
 This means that if you have been injured by a dog, you do not need to prove that the dog owner was at fault.
 As long as you were not teasing, tormenting or abusing the dog, the owner or keeper of that dog is responsible to compensate you for your injuries.
 Some of these cases, therefore, turn on whether you can prove that the responsible party was indeed the owner or keeper of the dog under the applicable law.
 Other times a dispute arises as to whether the owner or keeper’s insurance company is responsible to pay for these losses under the applicable insurance policy, which sometimes exclude damages caused by certain breeds.
 The main issue in most dog bite and dog attack cases, however, is the value of the damages suffered.
 Commonly these damages include permanent scarring and emotional distress.

 Premises Liability: Slip/Trip & Fall Injuries

-We handle premises liability cases in Massachusetts and Connecticut including slip and fall and trip and fall injuries.
+We handle premises liability cases in Massachusetts, Connecticut, and New Hampshire, including slip and fall and trip and fall injuries.
 Contrary to popular misconception, the owner of a premises is not liable for injuries that a visitor sustained while on his premises solely by virtue of the fact that he is the owner.
 In order to prevail in a premises liability case, the injured party must prove that the defendant violated a duty owed to the injured party, breached that duty and that breach caused the victim’s damages.
 Generally speaking, a landowner has a duty to keep the premises in a reasonably safe condition and breaches that duty when he has failed to repair or warn about a defect that he knows or should have known about.
 However, the scope of the duty that a landowner owes to an injured party depends on what the victim was doing on the land at the time of the fall.
 For example, a landowner owes a higher duty to keep the premises safe for a customer than for someone who just has permission to use the land.
 In addition, premises liability cases are often defended on the theory of comparative negligence.
 This means that the defense attorney and insurance company may argue that even if the landowner was negligent, the victim was more negligent than the owner because he didn’t look where he was going.